GRP Anti-Slip Mini-Mesh Grating

 - Allowed visitors to walk with confidence and safety

-- Promoted growth along the bank thanks to grating design
+- Promoted growth along the bank thanks to the grating design

-The Brecon Beacons National Park (Parc Cenedlaethol Bannau Brycheiniog) is centred on the Brecon Beacons range of hills in southern Wales.
-It includes the Fforest Fawr and the Black Mountain range.
-Home to miles of picturesque walks and activities, the Park has been protecting the land for over 60 years.
+This National Park is centred on a range of hills.
+It is home to miles of picturesque walks and activities, the Park has been protecting the land for over 60 years.

-The project was undertaken because an existing section of public footpath adjacent to a river in the village of Llangynidr was being undercut and falling away due to river erosion.
+The project was undertaken because an existing section of public footpath adjacent to a river was being undercut and falling away due to river erosion.
 Three sections of boardwalk needed to be installed.

 GripClad mini-mesh overcomes these obstacles by being easy to install and safer than timber.